Implementation of integral surface tension formulations in a volume of fluid framework and their applications to Marangoni flows: Numerical method

 where $\Delta t$ is the time step.
 The advection step is then followed by a PLIC reconstruction in each interfacial cell (where $0<C<1$) to obtain $\alpha$ and $\mathbf{m}$ from equation \eqref{eq:alpha} for a given value of the color function.
 Note that $\phi^{VOF} = \alpha \Delta$ ($\Delta$ being the grid size) is an approximation of the distance function calculated from VOF.
 We use $\phi^{VOF}$ to couple the level set and VOF methods as

-where $\phi^{**}$ is yet another approximation of the sign distance function, and $W$ is a small weight ($W = 0.1$, unless otherwise mentioned).
-Equation \eqref{eq:wtcoupling} corresponds to an exponential filtering of the level set distance function in time, i.e. an exponential relaxation of the level set distance function $\phi$ towards the VOF distance function $\phi^{VOF}$, on a timescale equal to $\Delta t/W$.
+where $\phi^{**}$ is yet another approximation of the sign distance function, and $W$ is a small { system-dependent} weight ($W = 0.1$, unless otherwise mentioned).
+Equation \eqref{eq:wtcoupling} corresponds to an exponential filtering of the level set distance function in time, i.e. an exponential relaxation of the level set distance function $\phi$ towards the VOF distance function $\phi^{VOF}$, on a timescale equal to $\Delta t/W$. {This exponential filtering ensures that in the stationary limit the distance function is equal to the exact (VOF) distance function in cells containing the interface, while minimizing the transient curvature noise induced by numerical errors linked to VOF advection (the weight parameter $W < 0.5$ ).}

 The level set function calculated from equation \eqref{eq:wtcoupling} can be distorted and can also lose the signed distance property over a few time steps.
 Since this function will be used to calculate the surface tension stress tensor, we need a smooth function with the same position of the zero level set.
 To obtain such a function, we employ the redistancing algorithm implemented by Limare et al. (see Appendix A in reference \cite{limare2023hybrid}) to obtain the sign distance function at the $(n+1)^{th}$ time step $\phi^{n+1}$.
 Once $\phi^{n+1}$ is calculated, we use it to compute the curvature as